alexcalaca/expanding-cards-ac/README.md

 <br/>

-It can be used for image galleries, testimoniaals, info cards and so on.
+It can be used for image galleries, testimonials, info cards and so on.

 Live view: https://alexcalaca.github.io/expanding-cards-ac/ <br/><br/>